Asset Management To High Net Worth Families Offering Complimentary Financial Planning

 As mentioned earlier, some asset management accounts are designed to be all-in-one accounts that combine checking, savings, credit cards, and brokerage services.
 You can buy securities, set up IRAs, invest in bonds and equities, while also writing checks and having money market accounts for cash reserves – all in the same account.

-Some of the financial services companies that offer these types of accounts charge higher fees, but they are doing so knowing that the convenience of this sort of account is worth paying something extra to have.
+Some of the financial service companies that offer these types of accounts charge higher fees, but they are doing so knowing that the convenience of this sort of account is worth paying something extra to have.
 Asset management account fees for accounts like these can run from 1% to as high as 2.75% depending on your balances.

 Other asset management firms only work with large institutions like corporations, big nonprofits, and associations.